pepega007xd/ijc-project-2-tests/README.md

 ## Issues
 Feel free to report any issues with the tester, either here on Github, or on Discord (username `pepega007xd`).

+## Warning
+Please don't submit any of the test files, I already submitted them myself.